- 8-Minute Article

 3. You won’t pay premiums for the rest of your life.9

 You may fully pay for a hybrid life insurance policy up front or have the option of a payment plan.
-These “multi-pay” plans may allow you to pay for your policy over a set number of years.
+“Multi-pay” plans may allow you to pay for your policy over a set number of years.
 Once those payments are made, you make no other payments for the rest of your life.10

-On the other hand, traditional long-term care insurance policies may require you to make ongoing, annual payments for as long as you live – and for some policies, even if you begin receiving benefits.
+On the other hand, traditional long-term care insurance policies may require you to make ongoing annual payments for as long as you live – and for some policies, even if you begin receiving benefits.

 Ongoing payments can also be a stumbling block for some policyholders.
 Over time, policyholders could face financial hardships that could prevent them from paying their premiums.

-A 2015 study by the Center for Retirement Research at Boston College revealed that more than 1 in 4 people who buy traditional long-term care policies at age 65 eventually stop making payments.11 And when a policyholder stops paying premiums – no matter how long they’ve owned their policy – they forfeit all of that premium and their long-term care benefits (although nonforfeiture options may apply).
+If a policyholder stops paying premiums – no matter how long they’ve owned their policy – they forfeit all of that premium and their long-term care benefits (although nonforfeiture options may apply).

 4. You pay a set price for your policy.